Pea and Potato Cakes

 - Boil the peas lightly for 3 minutes, then drain, and keep the peas in the pan off the heat.
 Add in 1/2 teaspoon of oil, coriander and chili powder and stir about for 10 seconds.
 Remove from heat, and with the back of a fork mash the peas slightly.

 - Make 12 x 1/2 inch (1 cm) thick patties with the potato mixture.
 Top six of the patties with the pea mixture, then put the other six patties on top so that you sandwich the pea mixture in the middle.
 Press the edges together to close the filling in.

 - Heat a tablespoon of oil in a non-stick frying pan.
 Cook the potato cakes for 4 to 5 minutes each side, until nicely browned on both sides.

-You can easily use leftover mashed potato, or in a pinch, whip up some instant mashed (gasp).
+You can easily use leftover mashed potato, or in a pinch, whip up some instant mashed.
 This makes 3 cakes each for 2 people.
 You can easily double and triple the recipe.
 These are good freeze-ahead items, by the way.
-It's not absolutely vital that the potatoes be cold before you start working with them, so don't hang yourself if they're not, it just makes them easier to work with.
-If you have a problem with them sticking because you don't have a non-stick pan -- or yours is shot! -- try pressing each side first in some corn meal.
+It's not absolutely vital that the potatoes be cold before you start working with them, so don't hang yourself if they're not, it just makes them easier to work with If you have a problem with them sticking because you don't have a non-stick pan, try pressing each side first in some corn meal.